Microfarm map πŸ› οΈ πŸ“ 🌱 🏑 🌱 🌱 🌳 🌼 ♻️

 The Field, Berms, and Swales

 The field is split into two sections.
 Each section has 3 rows that are approximately 80 ft long and our crops are watered using drip line irrigation.
-To promote soil health, we alternate using each section for the fall and spring.
-In the center and end of the field, we have berms and swales that serve to slow down the flow of water to reduce erosion.
+To promote soil health, we alternate using each section for the fall and spring, and cover crop when not actively growing produce.
+Sandwiching each field is berms and swales that serve to slow down the flow of water to reduce erosion.
 Berms can be thought of as dirt mounds and swales as trenches.
-On the berms, we planted plants that would need minimal water such as a variety of herbs and native flowers.
+On the berms, we planted native shrubs that would need minimal water and provide pollinator benefits.

 Community Gardens